 |Fuller Brush Speedy Maid||8||30||HEPA Media|

-1. Maytag M1200 – Best Vacuum Cleaner for Shag Carpets
+1. Maytag M1200 – Two Motors for Efficient Suction

 It cleans in a radius of up to 17 feet, plus includes a telescopic wand and a full board of standard attachments.
 It has a metal brushroll and bottom plate, and the brush strips are replaceable.
 LED lights and a lifetime belt round out the features.
 It is assembled in the USA.